Blosc/c-blosc/README.rst

 instructions (SSE2) and multi-threading capabilities of CPUs, in order to accelerate the compression / decompression process to a maximum.

+Blosc is actually a metacompressor, that meaning that it can use a range of compression libraries for performing the actual compression/decompression.
+Right now, it comes with integrated support for blosclz (the initial one) and lz4.
+Optionally, Blosc can be configured to use Snappy and Zlib too (see below for instructions).

-You can see some recent benchmarks about Blosc performance in [3]_
+You can see some benchmarks about Blosc performance in [3]_

 Blosc is distributed using the MIT license, see LICENSES/BLOSC.txt for details.